 A strong body leads to a sharp mind.
 It is cliche but true.

-Yuri Vanetik is an entrepreneur, financier, political coalition builder and Managing Director of Dominion Partners.
-The Newport Beach, California based real estate investment firm prioritizes the emergence of technology-driven opportunities, investing in undervalued real estate locations throughout the United States.
+Yuri Vanetik is a private investor, business strategist, political coalition builder, and philanthropist based in Orange, California.
+He is the Managing Director of Dominion Partners.
+Dominion Partners is a real estate investment firm prioritizes the emergence of technology-driven opportunities, investing in undervalued real estate locations throughout the United States.
 Dominion’s defining characteristic is value, as they seek out properties whose location and characteristics show a wealth of potential, but are undervalued due to physical condition, capital structure, market position, tenancy, or management in general.
 These problems, which are correctable.
-Analytics and execution are the key to Dominion’s success.
+Analytics and execution are the keys to Dominion’s success.

-With a drive for success, a passion for business and a knack for leadership, Vanetik has held leadership roles in numerous companies in addition to his work with Dominion.
-He currently services as the principal of Vanetik International, LLC., a private equity firm specializing in capital formation, acquisitions, dispositions, and management consulting , among others.
+Yuri Vanetik is also an entrepreneur and has experienced considerable success as a professional through his drive and passion for business, and his knack for leadership.
+In addition to his work in a leadership role at Dominion Partners, Vanetik has also taken on and currently works in numerous leadership positions.
+He currently serves as the principal of Vanetik International, LLC., a private equity firm specializing in capital formation, acquisitions, dispositions, and management consulting, among others.

 I recognized the growing need for real estate investment by speaking with my overseas friends and business partners.
 Creating my own real estate investment firm to address needs of foreign investors made a great deal of sense.